hackclub/jams/jams/batches/sparkletilt-pcb/part-4/en-US.md

 timeEstimate: '1 hour' # ???
 difficulty: 'Intermediate'
 keywords: 'PCB, KiCAD, electronics, schematic, Atmel, ATMega328P, Arduino, microcontroller, circuit'
 # TODO?
-I don't think I have the time to make these ATM.
-I'd love if someone else could?
+I don't have the time to make these ATM.
+I'd love if someone else could
-#presentation: 'link to figma slides'
-#presentationPlay: 'link to figma slides in presentation mode'
-#presentationPDF: 'link to pdf of slides'
-#notes: 'link to notes (optional)'
-#poster: 'link to poster (optional)'
-#video: 'link to video (optional)'
-slug: 'sparkletilt-4'
+presentation: ''
+presentationPlay: ''
+presentationPDF: ''
+notes: ''
+poster: ''
+video: ''
+totalParts: 4
+part: part-4
+batch: sparkltilt-pcb
 ---

 In this workshop, we will take a KiCAD PCB and order it through JLCPCB with assembly[^2].